jina-ai/jina/docs/fundamentals/executor/containerize-executor.md

 # Dockerize your Executor

-Once you have understood what an `Executor` is and how it can be used inside a `Flow`, you may be interested in how to wrap this Executor into a container so that you can isolate its dependencies and make it ready to run in the cloud or in Kubernetes.
+Once you have understood what an `Executor` is and how it can be used inside a `Flow`, you may be interested in wrapping this Executor into a container

+so that you can isolate its dependencies and make it ready to run in the cloud or in Kubernetes.

 One option is to leverage {ref}`Jina Hub <hub/index>` infrastructure to make sure your Executor can run as a container.

-However, you can build a `docker` image yourself and use it like any other Executor.
-There are some requirements on how this image needs to be built.
+However, you can also build a `docker` image yourself and use it like any other Executor.
+There are some requirements on how this image needs to be built, the main ones being:

-The main requirements are:

 - Jina must be installed inside the image
-- The Jina CLI command to start executor should be the default entrypoint
+- The Jina CLI command to start the Executor has to be the default entrypoint

 ## Prerequisites

-To be able to understand how a Container image is built for an Executor, you need an understanding of [docker](https://docs.docker.com/) generally, of how to write a [Dockerfile](https://docs.docker.com/engine/reference/builder/), and how to build a docker image.
+To be able to understand how a Container image is built for an Executor, you need an understanding of [Docker](https://docs.docker.com/) generally, of how to write a [Dockerfile](https://docs.docker.com/engine/reference/builder/), and of how to build a Docker image.

-Also, to reproduce the example below it is required to have `docker` installed locally.
+In addition, to reproduce the example below it is required to have `docker` installed locally.

 ## Installing Jina in the Docker image